-LUMBERTON, N.C. - The FBI said it has no reason to believe a 13-year-old girl kidnapped from a Lumberton mobile home park has been spotted in Charlotte.
+LUMBERTON, N.C. - The FBI and other police agencies are continuing their search to find a 13-year-old girl kidnapped from a North Carolina mobile home park.

 A total reward of $30,000 is being offered for information leading to Hania.